laarranz/maintenance-screen/README.md

-'text' => 'This site is in testing.', // Shows the indicated text 'css_path' => 'style.css', // Includes custom style sheet 'bgcolor' => 'black' // Modifies the background of the screen
+'text' => 'This site is in testing.', // Shows the indicated text 'css_path' => 'style.css', // Includes custom style sheet 'bgcolor' => 'black' // Modifies the background of the screen 'language' => 'ES' // To change the default language to Spanish
 ```